freezer333/biotools/docs/extended3utr.md

+# Relationship between U'Rich and QGRS motifs in the Polyadenylation Complex
 # Project goals

 1. Build a database of all human polyA sites along with QGRS and U'Rich motifs within 200 bases downstream of the site.
 PolyA sites will be organized by gene, not by mRNA - since a given polyA site might be affiliated with multiple mRNA (alternative splicing).